GenomicsAotearoa/RNA-seq-workshop/Prep_Files/README.md

 ## Overrepresentation analysis prep

-#### install `goseq`
+#### install `goseq`, `ggplot2`
-R package for detecting Gene Ontology and/or other user defined categories which are over/under represented in RNA-seq data

 ```
+# goseq: R package for detecting Gene Ontology and/or other user defined categories which are over/under represented in RNA-seq data
 > BiocManager::install("goseq")

+# ggplot: is a data visualization package
+> install.packages("ggplot2")

 ```